 ** The expected transplant rate is adjusted for age, blood type, medical urgency, previous transplantation and time on the waiting list.

 Survival Rates for Heart Transplant Patients at Cedars-Sinai

 At Cedars-Sinai Medical Center, one-month, one-year and three-year survival rates are tracked for transplants patients.

 The table below compares key outcome measurements for heart transplants done at Cedars-Sinai Medical Center.

 Both the numbers and percentages of heart transplant patients surviving one month, one year and three years are highlighted.
 In addition, survival rates for heart transplant patients at Cedars-Sinai Medical Center are also compared to survival rates expected for heart transplant patients with similar ages and health conditions.

 The one-month and one-year survival rates reflect patients receiving their first transplant between January 1, 2009 and June 20, 2011.
 The three-year survival rate reflects patients receiving their first transplant between July 1, 2006, and December 31, 2008.
-These data are reported to the Scientific Registry of Transplant Recipients.

 |Heart Transplant * (Adults Age 18+)||Cedars-Sinai Medical Center|